King Charles wins hearts in Germany with ‘very well-received’ visit

 Mr Zimmermann said Charles thanking Germans for taking in so many Ukrainians seeking shelter from the war might also be seen as a roundabout criticism of the British government’s recent anti-refugee policies.

-Michael Kruse, a lawmaker with the pro-business Free Democrats said the two countries continue to have many common economic interests.
+Michael Kruse, a lawmaker with the pro-business Free Democrats, said the two countries continue to have many common economic interests.

 “The channel has widened due to Brexit,” he said.